KreeshRuparelia/EquationSolver/README.md

 If you wish to quiz your linear equation solving skils, you can use the quiz feature which prompts you with the option to solve One Step, Two Step, or Multi-Step equations.
 After you feel that you are done, you can type **'QUIT'** to exit the program.

+**LOGIC / TECHNICAL ASPECT:**
+Developing this program was a particularly difficult challenge as it was my first time developing a project in Java with Object Oriented Programming approach.
+During the project I was also able to learn about regex, switch cases, array lists, and java arrays.